 (1872 - 1883), Beaver

-A Federal post located on the north side of the Beaver River, two miles east of town.
+A U.S. Army post located on the north side of the Beaver River, two miles east of town.
 First known as Camp Beaver, Post of Beaver Canyon, and Post near Beaver City, then officially named in 1874.
-Built of local lava stone in a 700- by 620-foot rectangle.
+Built of local lava stone in a 700 by 620-foot rectangle.
 Sold to the Mormons and later became the Murdock Academy (1898 - 1922).
-Two original buildings still remain and the rest of the site is now used as a racecourse and golf course.
+Two original buildings still remain and the rest of the site is now used as a race course and golf course.
 A 1936 stone monument is located on North Main Street at 200 North Street.